camunda/camunda-docs-manual/content/update/minor/75-to-76/was.md

 ## REST API

-The following steps are required to upgrade the Camunda REST API on an IBM WebSphere instance:
+The following steps are required to update the Camunda REST API on an IBM WebSphere instance:

 1. Deploy the web application `$WAS_DISTRIBUTION/webapps/camunda-engine-rest-$PLATFORM_VERSION-was.war` to your IBM WebSphere instance.
 2. Associate the web application with the `Camunda` shared library.

 ## Cockpit, Tasklist, and Admin

-The following steps are required to upgrade the Camunda web applications Cockpit, Tasklist, and Admin on an IBM WebSphere instance:
+The following steps are required to update the Camunda web applications Cockpit, Tasklist, and Admin on an IBM WebSphere instance:

 1. Deploy the web application `$WAS_DISTRIBUTION/webapps/camunda-webapp-ee-was-$PLATFORM_VERSION.war` to your IBM WebSphere instance.
 2. Associate the web application with the `Camunda` shared library.

 [configuration-location]: {{< relref "reference/deployment-descriptors/descriptors/bpm-platform-xml.md" >}}
-[upgrade-guide]: {{< relref "update/minor/75-to-76/index.md" >}}
+[update-guide]: {{< relref "update/minor/75-to-76/index.md" >}}